 Absolute: “When this sound was being produced, the multitude came together and were confounded because each one was hearing, while these ones were speaking in their own language.”9

 The genitive in the second option is a genitive absolute.
 It has a temporal feel.
 Grammatically, the genitive absolute normally starts at the beginning of a thought, not at the end, which it does in this location of the Acts 2:6 text.
 There are few exceptions, and this may be one of them.
-Gregory repositioned the phrase in his explanation to make it work.
-He put λαλούντων αὐτῶν at the beginning of his subheader.
+Gregory repositioned the phrase in his explanation to make sure the reader understood its role.
+He put λαλούντων αὐτῶν at the beginning of his subordinate clause.

 The Double Genitive alludes to a miracle of hearing while the Absolute genitive indicates a miracle of speech.
 Gregory preferred to understand it as an absolute.